lmarcon/LowLatencyAudio/README.md

 		detail:
 				Gets the position of an audio voice - this only works for assets loaded via preloadAudio

+	setPosition (ANDROID ONLY): function (id, index, position, success, fail)
+		params: ID - string unique ID for the audio file index - index of a specific audio voice to check position - the position in msec to seek the track to success - success callback function.
+				fail - error/fail callback function
+		detail:
+				Sets the position of an audio voice - this only works for assets loaded via preloadAudio

 	getCapabilities: function (success, fail)
 		params: success - success callback function
 				fail - error/fail callback function